Health Economics and Market Access

 - Identification of key quality attributes and the impact of operational variation on these.

-- Development and publication of a consensus set of guidelines and standards.
+- Development and publication of a consensus set of guidelines and standards, these can be found here

 Additionally, clinic-friendly cryopreservation techniques will be tested and validated to improve apheresis automation.
 We will improve critical quality attributes of apheresis cryopreservation protocols to increase produce an optimal ATMP starting material for ATMP developers